|Updated: Apr 2016

 Development of a next generation individualized mobility sensing system that leverages advanced mobile technologies and machine learning techniques to capture high resolution, multi-day human behaviour and vehicular and freight movements as well as related preferences and satisfaction information.

 Most ITS systems today require the deployment of costly physical roadside infrastructure such as gantries, traffic signals, signs, and sensors embedded within the fixed transportation infrastructure.
 As a result, deployment and maintenance of ITS systems remains highly costly, and tends to be limited to selected regions rather than island-wide.
-Next-generation devices will comprise sufficient computing, networking, sensing hardware to enable the realization of truly infrastructure-less ITS, realized entirely with on-board or handheld devices.
-In this project, we seek to go beyond off-the-shelf hardware, leveraging next-generation mobile devices, sensors, actuators and radios for prototyping future ITS.
+Next-generation devices will comprise sufficient computing, networking, sensing hardware to enable the realization of truly infrastructure-less ITS, realized entirely with on-board or mobile devices/wearables.

 MIT Investigator(s): Moshe BEN-AKIVA (LEAD)